stcucufa/epistrophy/doc/manual.md

 instance, to specify times in seconds, use `scale(1000)`.
 Scale must be a finite number greater than 0.

+* `Fiber.loop(f)` is a version of spawn that adds an instruction at the end of the fiber to immediately jump to the beginning of the fiber, making in effect an infinite loop.
+Unlike `Fiber.repeat()` below, the fiber is spawned only _once_, so each new iteration begins with the latest value of the fiber.

 * `Fiber.repeat(f, delegate)` spawns a new child fiber and immediately joins;
 when the child fiber ends, it is immediately spawned again, repeating forever.
 If no argument is provided, then the child fiber is returned.
 If present, `f`